Skip to main content

 4. Do not highlight your text and click the bullet or list button.
 Apply the “List Number” or “List Bullet” style from your Paragraph Style panel.
 This creates a distinction between the two—on the designer side, they often merge together.

-7. Footnotes or endnotes should be inserted into their respective locations, not hand-typed.
+7. Footnotes or endnotes should be inserted into their respective locations using the References toolbar, not hand-typed.
 The footnote/endnote reference number is the small superscript number.
 The footnote/endnote itself is where the note or citation goes.

 8. All citations should follow proper Chicago Manual of Style (CMOS) rules.
 Remember, live links won’t exist in your printed book, so readers must have the proper information spelled out.